cozy/cozy-stack/docs/konnectors_oauth.md

 }
 ```

-io.cozy.accounts_type should not accessible by applications.
+io.cozy.account_types should not accessible by applications.
 They will be loaded into the stack by infra and will be configurable through config files for self-hosters.

 # Reminder OAuth flow